Ofcom

 Why it matters now

-A third error is underestimating Ofcom’s discretion.
+Ofcom’s discretion under the Communications Act 2003 is wide.
 The Communications Act 2003 and later legislation grant Ofcom very wide powers, often expressed in permissive language: Ofcom “may” consult, Ofcom “may” investigate, Ofcom “may” impose conditions.
-This discretion is not a weakness in the legislation.
-It is a design feature that allows the regulator to respond to changing market conditions.
-But it means that Ofcom’s actual priorities can diverge materially from its published policy statements.
-A business that understands Ofcom’s current institutional priorities can anticipate regulatory moves that are not yet telegraphed.
+The discretion is deliberate, and it allows Ofcom to respond to changing market conditions.
+It also means Ofcom’s priorities can diverge from its published policy statements.

 When to instruct